^

 Forecast

 The prognosis of nephroptosis is favorable.
 Relapses of the disease are rare.
-The choice of the operative tics of the technique of the operation being performed and the prognosis of the disease as a whole depend on the concomitant diseases of the kidney (hydronephrosis, urolithiasis, pyelonephritis), the surgical intervention in which is accompanied by the treatment of the detected nephroptosis.
+The choice of surgical technique and the prognosis of the disease as a whole depend on concomitant kidney diseases (hydronephrosis, urolithiasis, pyelonephritis), surgical intervention in which is accompanied by treatment of the detected nephroptosis.

 You are reporting a typo in the following text: